 By planning and staying organised.
-I try to schedule in time to work on HarassedMom each week as if it was a client because in a lot of ways it is.
-But I am not perfect and don’t always get it right,
+I try to schedule a time to work on HarassedMom each week as if it was a client because in a lot of ways it is.
+But I am not perfect and don’t always get it right.

 What are the biggest challenges your clients face in building a solid social presence?